sanchitahuja/telegram_mt5_integration/README.md

 # telegram_mt5_integration
 Telegram MT5 integration

+**MetaTrader 5** is a free application for traders allowing to perform technical analysis and trading operations in the Forex and exchange markets.

-This repo allows you to integrate Telegram app and pass on specific messages through a channel receive those message and execute the trades on MT5.
+This repo allows you to integrate Telegram app and pass on specific messages through a channel/user to yourself, receive those message and execute the trades on MT5.

 The code is written for Specific hourly requirements of a trader.
 Requirements were as follow :